hiblacker/codewars-daily/article/5-Recover a secret string from random triplets.md

-# Codewars刷题升级5 - 【蜗牛排序】- 4sku - Recover a secret string from random triplets
+# Codewars刷题升级5 - 【解密字符串】- 4sku - Recover a secret string from random triplets
 There is a secret string which is unknown to you.
 Given a collection of random triplets from the string, recover the original string.

 A triplet here is defined as a sequence of three letters such that each letter occurs somewhere before the next in the given string. "whi" is a triplet for the string "whatisup".